 Do I have to submit a building application for the basement extension?

 Anyone who wants to use their basement as living space or work space must submit a building application.
 This is because anyone who converts a basement into living space is making a change of use.

 Living rooms, bedrooms and other rooms intended for human habitation must be protected against noise, vibrations, moisture, harmful temperature influences and fire hazards.
 In addition, the rooms must be sufficiently illuminated and ventilated.
 Living rooms and bedrooms must always be fitted with windows.
-Innovative daylight solutions such as the Heliobus® mirror shaft are ideal for this purpose in order to guarantee sufficient daylight and fresh air supply.
+Innovative daylight solutions such as the Mirror Shaft from Heliobus® are ideal for guaranteeing sufficient daylight and fresh air supply.